shivjeet1/auto-install/README.md

 - `README.md`: This file contains what you are reading right now.

-Workflow is triggered when a `tag` is pushed and then then whole thing is done and managed in workflow.
+Workflow is triggered when a `tag` is pushed and then the whole thing is done and managed in workflow.

 ---